alfar0x/alfar-linea/README.md

 There are two main block types in the config: `dynamic` and `fixed`.
 The `dynamic` config block allows for real-time adjustments, such as changing the maximum Linea gas price if needed.
 Dynamic values can be changed during program run.
 Config values:
 - `dynamic`:
     - `maxLineaGwei` - The maximum Linea Gwei limit.
 The system will check it before each transaction.
     - `minEthBalance` - The minimum ETH balance on the account required to work with (generate a task/start a new block).
 To forcefully stop the script and complete all current steps, set the value to `100`.
-It will skip the next blocks due to insufficient balance.
+It will skip the next blocks due to insufficient balance. (min=0.0005)
+    - `delaySec`:
+        - `step` - Set the minimum and maximum step delay in seconds. (min=20)
+        - `transaction` - Set the minimum and maximum transaction delay in seconds. (min=60)
+    - `maxParallelAccounts` - Set the maximum number of parallel accounts (see the run [example](#example) below)
+    - `maxTxPriceUsd` - Set the max price of a transaction in USD for gas fees.
+Note: If the transaction is deemed expensive, the system will generate an error, and the current account task steps will be cleared.
+If you're not concerned about the transaction cost, set this value to `100` so system will then ignore this setting until the transaction cost reaches $100.
 - `fixed`:
-    - `delaySec`:
-        - `step` - Set the minimum and maximum step delay in seconds.
-        - `transaction` - Set the minimum and maximum transaction delay in seconds.
     - `files` (each file name must have the correct file format; `private_keys` is incorrect, while `private_keys.txt` is correct):
         - `privateKeys` - Specify the file name in the `assets` folder containing private keys.
         - `proxies` - Specify the file name in the `assets` folder containing proxies.
 It can be an empty string for `none` proxy type.
     - `isAccountsShuffle` - Determine whether the private keys file should be shuffled (set to `true` or `false`).
     - `isCheckBalanceOnStart` - Determine whether the balance should be checked (depends on `minEthBalance`) before the start of work (set to `true` or `false`).
 Note: balances will be checked before each task in any case.
     - `isShuffleAccountOnStepsEnd` - (set to `true` or `false`) Determine whether an account that hasn't made the required number of transactions should be moved to a random place in the queue.
 With this setting, you can configure the program to run indefinitely, especially if you specify a large number of transactions (`transactionsLimit`) and set it to `true`.
 In this case, once the current task for an account is completed, it will be placed in a random position within the queue.
 If there are many accounts, it's likely that this account will wait long in the queue and that new task will be created.
 Be careful: if you set this setting to `true`, the chance of starting each account decreases.
 Even with high frequency and time delay, some accounts may not start.
-    - `maxParallelAccounts` - Set the maximum number of parallel accounts (see the run [example](#example) below)
     - `providers` - Specify the services to be used in this mode.
 All possible values are already defined in the example config file.
 To exclude certain blocks, simply comment them out (add `//` before the block ID).
 For example, the following lines in the config file mean that OPEN_OCEAN will be used while DMAIL won't be:
         ```json
         "OPEN_OCEAN",